hephaestus-ai/b/content/posts/sheaves_from_scratch.md

 #### Less Conventional Examples - cryptography, poetry, etc

-LLMs as sheaves: take any finite set of token bigrams—pairs $(w_i, w_{i+1})$.
+LLMs as sheaves: take any finite set of token bigrams - pairs $(w_i, w_{i+1})$.
 Call that set your "open context."
 A section over it is a probability distribution for the *next* token conditioned on those bigrams.
 Overlaps are smaller contexts that the big set and the next one down share; compatibility means the two distributions agree after marginalising to the overlap.
 Gluing all compatible local distributions is what a large language model learns during training: a single global rule that extends every fragment.
 Failures to glue would show up as places where the model assigns inconsistent probabilities to the same substring seen through two different neighbourhoods.

 Unsurprisingly, linguistics has flirted with sheaf-like models where sentence fragments glue into discourse, though they have thus far (to my knowledge) lacked the mathematical discipline to describe language phenomena with full sheaves.